kofemann/dcache-endit-provider/README.md

 There are two flavors of the ENDIT provider: The polling provider and the watching provider.

-The polling provider is the most performant, this is what's used in production on NDGF and what we recommend to use.
+The watching provider uses the least system resources, and should be the most performant today when have huge queues.

-The watching provider uses the least system resources, but should not be used in any situation where there is a high rate of recalls.
+The polling provider is a good alternative if the watching provider has issues due to OS limitations.

 The pool must be configured to leave free space for [ENDIT daemons] (pre)staging, leave at least 1 TiB free.
 If you have very large files